-This course is an introduction to the subject of elder care.
-Topics covered include advance directives, wills, guardianships, patients' rights, entitlement programs, diseases of aging, managed care, long-term care insurance, living facilities for the elderly, and financial planning.
+This course will focus on an introduction to the subject of elder care.
+Topics include: advance directives, wills, guardianships, patients’ rights, entitlement programs, diseases of aging, managed care, long-term care insurance, living facilities for the elderly, and financial planning.
+(3 credits)

 - ENG 101: English Composition 1

 At the end of the course, students should be able to:

 - Provide definitions when given a list of the key terms in elder law with 80% accuracy.

 - Identify and correct and false statements about elder law based on the information provided in the text and lectures with 80% accuracy.

 - Given elder law documents, locate correct information in response to questions posed in hypothetical fact situations.